Skip to main content

 Conclusion

 We all want our digital products to be accessible and inclusive.
-We also want to be inclusive when we create digital products.
 To make sure that your designs are inclusive, it is vital to think about your users and the context they will experience your designs or application.
-Also, designers need to be deliberate about who they are designing for.
+Designers need to be deliberate about who they are designing for.
 To create inclusive work, we need to be intentional about design choices and test our work with a diverse group of people.
-With these guidelines, we can create digital products that are accessible, inclusive, and work for everyone!